 In either case risks should always be related to the delivery of objectives.
-Risks can only be assessed and prioritised in relation to objectives (and can be done at any level - personal to organisational).
+Risks can only be assessed and prioritised in relation to objectives (and can be done at any level - personal to the organisational).
 Care should be taken to avoid confusion between the impacts that may arise and the risks themselves, and to avoid stating risks that do not impact on objectives; equally care should be taken to avoid defining risks as simply the converse of the objectives.
 A statement on risk should encompass both the possible cause and the impact to the objective which might arise.

-In FSS, risks should be described using the following formula where possible:
+In FSS, risks should be described using the following formula where possible and recorded on the approved risk register template in Annex 1:

-EVENT - there is a risk that CAUSE - as a result of EFFECT - which may result in
+EVENT - there is a risk that

+CAUSE - as a result of

+EFFECT - which may result in